risusan87/mcpyserver/README.md

-# mcpyserver
+# MC Py Server

-Mimics the official minecraft server written in Java, which commonly refered as the "Notchian" server in python, Just for fun!!!
+Mimics the official minecraft server written in Java, "Notchian" server, in python.

-For notchian minecraft logic, refer to wikipedia projects (?): https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge
+For notchian minecraft logic, refer to wikipedia projects: https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge

 For notchian network protocol, there is a rich documentation: